Air Conditioning Units, Cooling Services and Products for the Greater Cincinnati Area

 Fan Coil Unit

-A fan coil unit heats or cools a room without connecting to ductwork using a coil and a fan.
+A fan coil unit heats or cools a room using a coil and a fan.
 Indoor air moves across the coil and is heated or cooled before being pushed back out into the room.
 It does not require connection to ductwork.

-Refrigerant is a chemical used in air conditioners that expands and vaporizes to produce a cooling effect on the air.
+Refrigerant is a chemical used in air conditioners that changes form as it moves through the air conditioner to move heat.
 You may have heard it referred to as freon.
 Air conditioners in most homes use either R-22, which began a phase-out in 2010, or R-410A, which is more environmentally friendly.

 A split system air conditioner has a box with the condensing unit located outside the home and another box inside the home that has the air handler and evaporator coil.
-The two units are connected by the refrigerant lines.
+The two units are connected with refrigerant lines running between the equipment.

 Zoning is a way of controlling the temperature in different rooms in a home separately.
-It’s usually done with either separate controls for each space, or by opening and closing dampers within ducts in each zone.
+It’s usually done using separate controls for each space and dampers within the ductwork that control air flow to the zone.